 - Guide to understanding and using Heart Rate Variability (HRV) on your Apple Watch

-If you are recovering from an injury and are following a specific physio program to regain mobility, you can now monitor your progress using your Apple Watch and iPhone.
+If you are recovering from an injury and are following a specific physio program to regain mobility, you can now monitor your progress using your iPhone (and your Apple Watch if you own one,) via a series of different mobility metrics inside the Apple Health app.

-The answer to “How well am I progressing” is buried in a very simple metric called “Walking Asymmetry” on your iPhone.
+The answer to “How well am I progressing” is buried in a straightforward metric called “Walking Asymmetry” on your iPhone.

 What is Walking Asymmetry?